Toastation/Toastation.github.io/index.md

 <!-- <img class="profile-picture" src="aaa.jpg"> -->

-I am a second-year PhD student in computer graphics at INRIA in the [MANAO](http://manao.inria.fr/) team under the supervision of [Pascal Barla]() and [Pierre Bénard]().
+I am a third-year PhD student in computer graphics at INRIA in the [MANAO](http://manao.inria.fr/) team under the supervision of [Pascal Barla]() and [Pierre Bénard]().

 My research focuses on computer-assisted traditional 2D animation, more specifically I am developing new methods to design and explore motion from **rough** key drawings.
-More details can be found [here](https://mostyle.github.io/).
+More details can be found [here](https://mostyle.github.io/) or in the [publication page](/publications).

 ## Contact